2025 Review

 First sightings of Meadow Brown, Marbled White and even Large Heath came before the end of the month.
 Pearl-bordered Fritillary had a fairly successful season, with the Malverns reintroduction project going from strength to strength, but Small Pearl-bordered struggled for a second year.

-May ended on a sad note, with the loss of Regional Manager, Rhona Goddard, who moved on to Shropshire Wildlife Trust.
+May ended on a sad note, with the loss of Regional Manager, Rhona Goddard, who moved on to Worcestershire Wildlife Trust.
 Within three months, as a result of financial cuts and operational changes, Butterfly Conservation went from two full-time staff members in the West Midlands to none.

 June